schowdhuri/uport-devdocs/markdown/docs/guides/GettingStarted.md

 ---
-title: "Uport Connect"
+title: "Quick Start"
-index: 0
+index: 1
 category: "uport-connect"
 type: "guide"
 source: "https://github.com/uport-project/uport-project.github.io/blob/develop/markdown/docs/guides/GettingStarted.md"
 ---

-## Get Started
+# Get Started

 To hit the ground running with Uport Connect this guide will help you get setup.
 If you have any questions or difficulties, head over to [Riot](chat.uport.me) and someone will help you out.